Top Waterfalls in Scotland: 08 Must-See Natural Wonders

 Black Spout, Pitlochry

 Located in Black Spout Wood, this 196-foot waterfall can be admired from a dedicated viewing platform.
 Accessible via a series of footbridges, Black Spout is conveniently close to the town of Pitlochry, making it an ideal stop for those exploring the area on foot.
+Located just outside Pitlochry, Black Spout is a hidden gem among Scotland waterfalls.
+This 196-foot cascade is surrounded by ancient woodlands, offering a serene and peaceful atmosphere.

 Loup of Fintry, Near Fintry

 Fed by the Endrick Water, the Loup of Fintry cascades 94 feet over a rocky cliff before winding its way through Stirlingshire and into Loch Lomond.
 This waterfall is best seen after rainfall, and the short walk to it is clearly marked near the village of Fintry.
-For added wildlife viewing, the nearby Pots of Gartness on Endrick Water offer an excellent spot to watch salmon jumping during autumn.